More Women Than Men Reporting Higher Levels of Stress

 According to the Bureau of Labor Statistics American Time Use Survey in 2015, adult women spend an average of two hours, 15 minutes on household activities daily, compared with men’s one hour, 25 minutes.
 Both indoor and outdoor chores were included.
 The bureau also states that women spend twice as much time caring for others in the household than men.
 About 72 to 75 percent of adult women have worked full-time since 1968.

 Physician Rob Kiltz, who heads CNY Healing Arts and CNY Fertility in Rochester, said that women’s stress “is a very important area that I’ve been involved with a long time.
 Healing Arts is about stress reduction,” he said.
-If people need to know about the best healing practices, they need to get certified here, or contact services that are already certified.

 He said that the emotions directly relate to the coronary system, gastrointestinal system and other bodily systems.